This article will take you 5 minute(s) to read

 5) Have coffee (for real)

-As soon as the coffee arrives (tea is sort of an insult, it shows you are not an ‘awake’ kind of person), immediately start by saying “Why I invited you, what I wanted to discuss, I want to touch base with you on topic X”, or any similar form.
-Then explain your purposes, wait for feedback, discuss feedback and see what will be the respons.
+As soon as the coffee arrives (it’s a coffee date, so drink coffee.
+Tea is for British people, right? ;-)), immediately start by saying “Here’s why I invited you, what I wanted to discuss, I want to touch base with you on topic X”, or any similar form.
+Then explain your purposes, wait for feedback, discuss feedback and see what will be the response.

 “This sounds good.”